 Key Takeaways

-- A bank draft is a guaranteed form of payment by the issuing financial institution.
+- A bank draft is a guaranteed form of payment by an issuing financial institution, typically used for particularly large purchases.

 - Once the payment has been deposited, the bank draft can’t be cancelled or reversed.